ble86/202a_project/docs/report.md

 # 1. Introduction

 ### 1.a.
 Motivation & Objective
+Vibrational Sensor Approach to Malicious Keylogging is an attempt to prove the viability of a side channel attack on a keyboard.
+We record the vibrational information traveling through the keyboard to attempt to extract useful, potentially malicious, information about the true key activity of the keyboard.
+Such a proof of concept could potentially have real world implications for supply chains.
 ### 1.b.
 State of the Art & Its Limitations:

 ### 1.c.
 Novelty & Rationale